butterfly-ops/docs/database.md

 ]);
 ```

-Will return the auto increment id of the created row.
+will return the auto increment id of the created row.

 ### InsertOrUpdate